octo-technology/ios-trackers-detect/README.md

 # iOS Trackers Detect

 Easily detect which tracker libraries are used in a iOS app (`.ipa`).

 **iOS Trackers Detect** is a Python3 script that you can call to print (in your terminal) the list of third party tracker libraries shipped with the app.

+:warning: **Note that for this script to work, it requires the creation of a list of known tracker libraries for iOS**, which does not exist at this time.
+Feel free to contribute if you want to create/maintain it!

+This script is inspired from the work of the organization Exodus Privacy and its platform [εxodus](https://github.com/Exodus-Privacy/exodus), for Android trackers.

 ## How to use